Volunteer

 Coordinating a transport is like putting together a 1000 piece puzzle with no clear picture of what the puzzle is to resemble.
 We assign routes based on need, car size and volunteer preferences.
 Routes are assigned based on what is best for the dogs; we try to keep you close to your preferred route.
 However, flexibility and a willingness to serve a higher purpose will help everyone in the long run.
 If you are assigned a route you are not willing to drive, you must call the Transport Coordinator immediately.

 Sometimes there are more transporters in a concentrated geographical area than others.
 For example, we have many Chicagoland transporters who desire to drive the same popular routes or only wish to drive within an hour of their home.
 Sometimes we do not have a route that meets your preferences that week.
-Other times, we are short of drivers every week, such as the Galesburg, IL to Peru, IL route or the Springfield, IL to Bloomington, IL route.
+Other times, we are short of drivers everywhere.

 Please note that legs from Joliet will change every week.
 We do not know the legs of transport from Joliet until Thursday evenings.